Surname inflection: Inflection of foreign surnames

-When translating female surnames into Czech from languages that have their own inflectional means, the default feminine form is usually used, especially if the language in question uses similar methods of inflection that are comprehensible even to a Czech speaker.
-Especially with names from Slavic languages, the original form and declension are sometimes respected Věrka Serďučka (second fall Serďučky), Anna Karenina but also Anna Kareninová.
+Female surnames from foreign languages are usually adapted to the feminine form in Czech.
+When translating female surnames into Czech from languages that have their own inflectional means, the default feminine form is usually used, especially if the language in question uses similar methods of inflection that are comprehensible to a Czech speaker.
+With names from Slavic languages, the original form and declension are sometimes respected, e.g., Věrka Serďučka (second fall Serďučky), Anna Karenina but also Anna Kareninová.

+If the source language uses uninflected surnames or a method of inflection incompatible with Czech grammar, the suffix -ová is usually added after the surname or its stem.
+This applies both to cases of Czech citizens adopting surnames of foreign origin and to communications concerning foreign citizens.
+In the case of translations of texts into Czech, it is recommended, from a stylistic point of view, to use foreign surnames in an italicized form (except in special cases), as this is characteristic of the Czech language system.

 Sorbian female surnames of the Nowakowa type are recommended to be inflected in the Czech text as a similar Czech language.
-Surnames like Budarka, Nowcyna are recommended to be inflected according to the female pattern.
-Slanted surnames of unmarried women (Jordanojc, Nowcyc) it is recommended not to inflect, as is also the case in Czech dialects (Viděl jsem Mařku Novákojc) also with Czech surnames of the type Janů, Martinů.
-It is not recommended to mechanically inflect and inflect the surnames of unmarried women (Kubašec – Kubašecová – Kubašecové), forms that do not occur in Lusatian Serbian language would thus be formed.
+Surnames like Budarka or Nowcyna are recommended to be inflected according to the female pattern.
+Slanted surnames of unmarried women (e.g., Jordanojc, Nowcyc) it is recommended not to inflect, as is also the case in Czech dialects (Viděl jsem Mařku Novákojc).
+It is not recommended to mechanically inflect the surnames of unmarried women (e.g., Kubašec – Kubašecová – Kubašecové), as forms that do not occur in Sorbian would be formed.

-Otherwise, female surnames from foreign languages are usually adapted to the feminine form in Czech.
-If the source language uses uninflected surnames or a method of inflection incompatible with Czech grammar, a suffix is usually added after the surname or its stem -ová.
-This applies both to cases of Czech citizens adopting surnames of foreign origin and to communications concerning foreign citizens.
-Even in the case of translations of texts into Czech, it is recommended, from a stylistic point of view, to use foreign surnames in an italicized form (except in special cases), as this is characteristic of the Czech language system.